-This course is designed for students who did not have geometry in high school.
+This course is designed for students whose academic background did not emphasize geometry.
 It covers plane geometry topics, which include basic concepts, parallel lines, triangles, quadrilaterals, and circles.
 Theorems and postulates are included but emphasis is on measurement and constructions.
-This course is intended to substitute for Technical Mathematics II for those students who are not required to take Principles of Physics.
-It covers the practical geometry that is used in construction majors.
+This course is intended to substitute for Technical Mathematics II for those students who are not required to take General Physics I. It covers the practical geometry that is used in construction majors.
 Prerequisites: MATH 126 or MATH 137